What Is Secure Payment Processing for MSPs?

 According to the 2025 AFP® Payments Fraud and Control Survey, 79% of organizations reported payment fraud attempts or attacks in 2024.
 Check fraud remains the leading form (reported by 63% of organizations), but digital fraud attempts are becoming more targeted and growing more sophisticated every year.

-For MSPs, that risk is magnified.
 MSPs sit at the intersection of technology, finance, and trust, managing not just their own payments but also the systems and data of multiple clients.
 That makes them a high-value target and a potential gateway for further downstream attacks.
-If one MSP’s payment process is compromised, every connected client could become vulnerable in a matter of hours.

 There are a few reasons MSPs face such heightened exposure: